deividAlfa/stm32_soldering_iron_controller/README.md

 The actual requirements are 10KB RAM and 64KB flash.
 Don't even try if your MCU has less than that.<br>
 The BOARDS folder has the board code profile, schematics and/or board pictures for quickly identify your hardware.<br>
-Actually all the KSGER boards are supported.
-Some have not been tested yet and need feedback from users.<br>
-These board profiles are being tested:
+Current working controller:<br>
 * Quicko T12 [STABLE]: Profiles compatible with any STM32F072xx and STM32F103xx.
 * JCD T12    [STABLE]: Different board layout, but it's 100% the same as the KSGER v2.1.
 Use that firmware.
-* KSGER v1.5 [TESTING]: Recently added.
+* KSGER v1.5 [STABLE]: Recently added.
 Not tested yet.
-* KSGER v2.0 [TESTING]: Seems to use the as the 2.1.
+* KSGER v2.0 [STABLE]: Seems to use the as the 2.1.
 Use that firmware, not tested yet.
 * KSGER v2.1 [STABLE]: Profile compatible with all STM32F101/2/3xx.
 Use 101C8 profile.
-* KSGER v3.0 [TESTING]: Seems to use the same as the 3.1.
+* KSGER v3.0 [STABLE]: Seems to use the same as the 3.1.
 Use that firmware, not tested yet.
 * KSGER v3.1 [STABLE]: Profile compatible with all STM32F101/2/3xx.
 Use 101C8 profile.

+Keep in mind that you can't trust the version shown in the original firmware to identify your board.<br>
+Go to BOARDS/... schematics folder and compare the pictures.<br>
+There are several compatible/cloned boards in the market that will work fine with Ksger profiles.<br>

 ---